ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-spoke-egress.svg){: class="center"}
 {: style="text-align: center;"}

-It is possible to work around this limiation by using egress routing in the spokes.
+It is possible to work around this cross zone limiation by using egress routing in the spokes.
 In the diagram this is represented by the egress dashed line.

    ```sh
    ./apply.sh spokes_egress_tf